The motion picture of the

 On the morning of Boxing Day (26 December) 1908 (a Saturday), after several months of public anticipation, the boxing match to decide the Heavy-weight Champion of the World between the current holder of the title, Tommy Burns (aka Noah Brusso), and the current holder of the unofficial coloured title, Jack Johnson (aka John Arthur Johnson), was held at the recently-built open-air Stadium at Rushcutters Bay, Sydney, New South Wales, Australia.
 Much has already been written about this historic contest and its participants1 and this article will focus on the motion picture that was taken of the fight and related events.

-The driving force behind the bringing together of the two boxers was Hugh Donald McIntosh, who, through the companies Scientific Boxing and Self-defence, Limited, and Sports and Amusements, Limited, of each of which he was director, had the Stadium built; gave sufficient financial incentive to each contestant to go to Australia and fight; and arranged for motion pictures to be shot of the fight and of events associated with it.
-And as it turned out, he also refereed the match, and later took the films on tour in Great Britain, Europe, and America.
+The driving force behind the bringing together of the two boxers was Hugh Donald McIntosh, who, through the companies Scientific Boxing and Self-defence, Limited, and Sports and Amusements, Limited, of each of which he was director, had the Stadium built; gave sufficient financial incentive to each contestant to go to Australia and fight; and arranged for motion pictures to be taken of the fight and of events associated with it.
+And as it turned out, he also refereed the match, and later took the films on tour in Great Britain, Europe, and North America.

-Filming the contest
+Filming the fight

 The officially-appointed still photographers of the fight were Kerry & Co., Charles H. Kerry's business.
 Not long before the contest, Kerry had imported a Cirkut panoramic camera, and this was used to take at least three photographs of the Stadium: one when it was empty of people,2 one during the preliminaries for the fight, with both Burns and Johnson and their support teams in the ring, and another during the first round of the fight.
 The second of these, a much-reduced copy of which is shown below, has assumed iconic status in representing the huge crowd (estimated at around 20,000 spectators in the Stadium) at the fight.